 Fresh brewed Vietnamese coffee topped with icy hills of sweet and frothy coconut slush.
 Is your mouth watering because mine is?
 Ice-blended Vietnamese coconut coffee is much more than just a caffeine rush, it’s a nice pick me up best eaten for any time of the day.

 I first found out about Vietnamese coconut coffee during my most recent trip to Vietnam in the middle of a pearl factory.
 Yes, you read that right.
 It wasn’t in some well-known cafe or even in a restaurant, but at a lone coffee kiosk in the back of a pearl factory.
 The menu item “coconut ice cream coffee” struck me immediately.

 When I received my coffee, I realized it was not actually topped with ice cream, but more of a coconut slushy that made it similar to a frappuccino–safe to say I was not disappointed.
 I later found cafes in Ho Chi Minh City that featured this same drink and realized it was because they blended ice and coconut cream together to make the slushy.

-For the coconut slushy, blend the coconut cream, condensed milk, and ice into a (strong) blender.
-The consistency should be thick and frothy.
-If I’m making this ahead of time, I like to put the slushy into the freezer for 30 minutes to 1 hour to solidify more because I prefer a super thick consistency.
+The consistency should be thick, frothy, and free of ice chunks.
+If I’m making this ahead of time, I like to put the blended slushy into the freezer for 30 minutes to 1 hour to solidify more because I prefer a super thick consistency.

 To assemble, simply pour the chilled coffee into two glasses and top off with the coconut slushy.
 This recipe should make about two cup servings with a little extra slushy on top.